axelrindle/wog/README.md

 - Watches the file for changes and auto-reloads on change :bell:

 ## Disclaimer
 *wog* **does NOT** provide any form of authentication.
 You have to enable authentication by yourself if you wish to access your *wog* instance from outside your home network.
+I am not responsible for any damage taken to you or your company by not properly securing access to your logs.

 If you are using **Apache 2**, you can follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-apache-on-ubuntu-14-04) on how to password-protect a certain directory.